 Here are some ways to cut down on these expenses.

 Examples of this could be:

-- Instead of going out to a bar for a drink with friends, invite them round yours for drinks
+- Instead of going out to a bar for a drink with friends, invite them over for a round of drinks.

-- Instead of going out to a restaurant for a meal, cook a lovely homemade meal for your loved ones, and you could even take it in turn or do a potluck
+- Instead of going out to a restaurant, cook a lovely homemade meal for your loved ones.
+You could even do a potluck.

-- Instead of going out to a sports game, gather together and watch it in one of your friends home
+- Instead of going out to a sports game, gather together and watch it at one of your friend’s homes.

-- Instead of going to the movies, watch a movie at home and make some popcorn
+- Instead of going to the movies, watch a movie at home and make homemade popcorn.

 What are your best tips for living cheaply?
 Let us know in the comments below.

-Do me a favor and if you enjoyed this article save it for later and come follow us on Pinterest for more money-saving ideas.
+If you enjoyed this article, save it for later and follow me on Pinterest for more money-saving ideas.